theuerc/Website/gitpod/docs/configure/billing/index.md

 Gitpod charges for usage based on how long workspaces run, and the resources consumed by different [workspace classes](/docs/configure/workspaces/workspace-classes).
 Metered usage also includes [prebuilds](/docs/configure/projects/prebuilds).

-To view and manage your organization's billing in Gitpod:

-- Click on the top-left dropdown
-- Select your organization's name
-- Click on the top-left dropdown again
-- Click on **Settings**
-- In the left menu, click on **Billing**
+You can access and manage organization billing settings from the organization menu or the organization usage page.

 > **Note:** You need to be an owner of the organization to access the **Billing** page[[1](/docs/configure/orgs/members)].